Calculated Loudness Level Definition (IEC 801-29-06) loudness level calculated by a specified procedure.

-Condenser Microphones are widely used in noise measurements as they offer the best linearity, frequency range and high stability.
-Because of their importance we have a full page on Measurement Microphones
+Condenser Microphones widely used in noise measurements as they offer the best linearity, frequency range and high stability, because of their importance we have a full page on measurement microphones

 Constant Current Line Drive (CCLD) with built-in electronics to transmit the output signal over 'long' cables, also known as IEPE.

-Constant Bandwidth Filter a filter with fixed frequency bandwidth, expressed in Hertz (Hz), regardless of centre frequency.
+Constant Bandwidth Filter with fixed frequency bandwidth, expressed in Hertz (Hz), regardless of centre frequency.

-Constant Percentage Bandwidth Filter a filter whose bandwidth is a fixed percentage of centre frequency.
+Constant Percentage Bandwidth Filter the bandwidth is a fixed percentage of centre frequency.
 The width of the individual filters is defined relative to their position in the range of interest.
 The higher the centre frequency of the filter, the wider the bandwidth.
-The bandwidth is defined in octaves or as a fixed percentage of the centre frequency of the filter.
+The bandwidth is usually defined in octaves, 1/3 octaves or as a fixed percentage of the centre frequency of the filter.